-As noted above and in the statement of activities, the cost of all governmental activities during the year ended September 30, 2019 was \$1,296,523.
-The majority of these costs are interest on long-term debt and maintenance and operations.
+As noted above and in the statement of activities, the cost of all governmental activities during the year ended September 30, 2020 was \$1,550,553.
+The majority of these costs are maintenance and operations and interest on long-term debt.